octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.1 - 2024-08-27 =
+* Improve query efficiency in exports table when querying how many properties are active in an export
+* Add media queueing to Kyero imports
+* Pixxi improvements: Import amenities as features, import size and parking, add city and community to list of location fields available for mapping
+* Extend timeouts on all requests to better support bigger feeds that take a while to download
+* Correct undefined variable in logs tables following recent addition of pagination

 = 2.4.0 - 2024-08-14 =
 * Added the ability sort and paginate logs